analytics-ak/funnel-drop-analysis/README.md

 ---

+## Final Conclusion

+The main issue is not traffic, device, or checkout.
+The biggest loss happens when users fail to move from the Product Page to the Cart.
+Users are interested, but not convinced to act.
+Improving this step will have the highest impact on conversion and revenue.

+---

 ## Data Quality Checks Done Before Analysis

 This project doesn't just jump into charts.
-Before any analysis, the data was validated:
+Before any analysis, the data were validated:

 - **No missing values** across all 10 columns
 - **Funnel path validation** — checked all 5,000 sessions to confirm they follow the correct step order (Home → Product → Cart → Checkout → Confirmation).
-Every single session follows the funnel perfectly, which also confirmed the dataset is synthetic.
+Every single session follows the funnel perfectly, which also confirms the dataset is synthetic.
 - **Timestamp conversion** — converted to datetime and sorted by session and time

 ---